 Chondroitin, EPA, DHA, CoQ10, Vitamin C, Vitamin B12, Thiamine (Vitamin B1), Riboflavin (Vitamin B2), Pyridoxine (Vitamin B6), Biotin, Inactive Ingredients: Brewer’s Yeast, Tapioca Starch, Vegetable Glycerin, Purified Water, Sunflower Lecithin, Natural Cheese, Safflower Oil, Natural Beef Liver, Organic Honey, Natural Bacon Flavor, Ascorbic Acid, Mixed Tocopherols, Natural Preservative.

-- Most dogs seem to love the taste of these chews
+- Most dogs seem to love the taste

 - Offers a wide array of vitamins and canine health support (including probiotics!)

 - Some owners find the chews’ odor overwhelming (but the resealable tin they come in should keep odors sealed away)!

 About: Pet MD Canine Tabs are based on an advanced veterinary formula designed to provide your pup with the vitamins and minerals he needs to stay healthy, no matter his breed or size.
 Each bottle contains 365 tablets, so you may only have to order them once per year if your doggo is small.

 - Flavored with natural liver powder for a great taste that dogs love